HexHive/SyzRisk/framework/README.md

  - CPU: Intel(R) i7-8665
  - Memory: 16GB

 Other OSes _may_ work well without problems, especially on another Linux distro.
+Smaller memory space can be problematic with some parts (e.g., pattern matching during risk estimation and weight generation).

 ## Build